ikra-mortoza/snake-game/README.md

-Play snake!!
-There are two modes, singleplayer and multiplayer.
-Don't hit the edges of the screen, or yourself!
-And eat as many apples as you can.
-Try to get more apples than your opponent :)
+A simple game of snake built with Python with two modes, singleplayer and multiplayer.